summa-dev/halo2-experiments/README.md

 - if `lhs < rhs`, `lhs - rhs + range` is assigned to the `diff` advice columns
 - else `lhs - rhs` is assigned to the `diff` advice columns

 Again, note that the assignment function doesn't take assigned value of type `Value<F>` but simple values of type `F` where F is a generic Field Element.
+This example makes clear the difference between `assignment` and `setting constraints`.
+The assignment function is responsible for assigning values to the columns.
+You can perform the assignemnt starting from values that are not necessarily computed from the circuit itself.
+The constraint function is responsible for setting the constraints between the columns, this process is prior and independent to the assignment/witness generation.

 Now the custom gate should make more sense.
 Considering an example where `lhs = 5` and `rhs = 10` and N_BYTES is 1.
 Range would be 256 and diff would be a single advice column containing the value 251.
 The gate would be: